 First of all, DO NOT trust the internet for ways to whiten your teeth.
 Two of the most popular ways shown will actually harm your teeth and outweigh the benefits of making them whiter:

-If you do want to whiten your teeth, I recommend you come into my dental office.
-This way you can walk in with stained teeth, and a short while later you can walk out with pearly whites.
+If you do want to whiten your teeth, I recommend you come into my dental office or our clinic at Davis Lake, Northlake, or Concord Mills.
+This way you can walk in with stained teeth, and a short while later, you can walk out with pearly whites.

 If you want to do it at home, I recommend that you use over-the-counter whitening strips and avoid the whitening mouth-rinses.
 Both of these whitening methods use hydrogen peroxide, which can actually cause tissue damage.
 So, by using the strips on your teeth, you’re keeping the hydrogen peroxide to your teeth, and away from the soft-tissue of your mouth.